SEI-R-2-22/u2_lesson_react_router/README.md

 ## Using a Switch Router Component
 React Router's `<Switch />` component is used as a wrapper for `<Route />` components to prevent them from stacking on top of each other when navigating.
 It ensures that only one route is being rendered at a time.

-We'll also add in the `exact` prop to our `/listings` route, since its path is contained by our `/listings/:id` route.
+We'll also add in the `exact` prop to our `/listings` route, since its path is contained by our `/listings/:id` route and should be distinct.

 To use it, we'll wrap it around our routes in `App.js` like so: